-Save National Education: Take Children To The Library
+Save American Education: Take Children to the Library

 A book is like a garden carried in the pocket.— Chinese Proverb

 The advance of the seasons to Autumn when children return to school brings not only thoughts of multicolored leaves and acorns and the yearly Fall Festival, but also questions about funding cuts in school staffing and public libraries.

 Government and taxpayer-voted funding for schools and libraries has fluctuated significantly during the last two years and some libraries have been closed and lost forever.

 Will libraries become passe and give way to Kindle® shelves in small kiosks on campuses?

 I hope not.
 The electronic reader is great, but my best friends were books from the age of four.
 As an adult, I'd like to live in the back of a library or bookstore.
 Perhaps that is what I should be about right now, much like Ed of Ed's Used Books in The Cat Who... stories in Pickaxe, Michigan.

 If libraries pass away, I hope America retains its used book stores until the end, my favorite being the now-defunct The Rookery in Fairborn, Ohio (now a video gaming store).
 The store was warm and large, filled with good aromas, and offering 17 rooms of books, each room a separate topic.
 Rare books were found in among the newer ones, when you had the time to spend for looking.

 A comic panel of Berk Breathed's Opus shows his lack of acceptance of Kindle® - the penguin sat in an armchair with a book by lamplight, the electronic reader on the floor.
 Since then, Opus even appears on Kindle.

 No matter what shape a book may take in the future, we need libraries full of them.
 To the average person in America, a library is like Hemingway's clean well lighted place - a clean, warm place to rest, read, and think, open at least 10 hours most days.
 Some libraries even have their own cafes.